 While destinations ruled by highly repressive regimes such as North Korea or war-torn states like Ukraine and Afghanistan are obviously unsafe for locals and tourists alike, many cities in otherwise conflict-free countries might be even more dangerous.

-Yet, data published earlier this year by the World Population Review and analysed by BonusInsider shows that Mexico is an extremely unsafe country both as a place to live in and a tourist destination.
-The Mexican city of Tijuana is named the world’s most dangerous city in 2022 with the highest murder rate per capita.
+Yet, data published earlier this year by the World Population Review and analyzed by BonusInsider shows that Mexico is an extremely unsafe country both as a place to live in and a tourist destination.
+The Mexican city of Tijuana is named the world’s most dangerous city in 2022, with the highest murder rate per capita.